 As a result of this sobering reality, we should follow Paul's example and take our conscience extremely seriously.

 In view of this I also do my best to maintain a blameless conscience, both before God and before other people, always. -Acts 24:16

 Today, the complexities of the modern world make issues of conscience all the more important to understand and properly apply.
 It is especially important when Christians begin to publicly support laws and legislation which either align with or violate issues of conscience.
 An obvious recent example would be the passionate debate regarding COVID mandates such as masks, social distancing, and vaccines.
 Regardless of your understanding of the actual scientific literature—which is far less clear and definitive than we'd all prefer—at the end of the day, whether or not you feel you should wear a mask or get vaccinated is clearly an issue of conscience.
-However, rather than treating it as such and abiding by the biblical principles regarding them, many in the Church have drawn lines in the sand and accused those on the other side of sin.
+However, rather than treating it as such and abiding by the biblical principles regarding them, many in the Church drew unbiblical and unscientific lines in the sand in a shockingly conspiratorial manner and accused those on the other side of sin, with a capital 'S.'